photay/toe_hiring_2020/README.md

 You are programmer for a Dog start-up trying to gather information from users about their dogs.
 You want to ask users 5 questions:

 1. Do you walk your dog daily?
-(Boolean)
+(BooleanField)
 2. What is the breed of your dog?
-(Input)
+(CharField)
 3. How old is your dog?
-(Numeric)
+(IntegerField)
 4. What tricks does your dog know?
-Select all that apply: Sit, Fetch, Stay, Roll Over
+Select all that apply: Sit, Fetch, Stay, Roll Over (MultipleChoiceField)
-5. Email Address (Character Input)
+5. Email Address (CharField)

 Output is a web page based application that takes input from a form and saves it to a database.
 Upon submit, the results are emailed to the user.
 Bonus points for making the data accessible via a REST API.

-#### TODO Checklist:
+### TODO Checklist:
 * Add a model to the database in _toe_hiring_2020/assignment/models.py_
 * Create a form to add input to the new model in _toe_hiring_2020/assignment/forms.py_
 * Display the form in _toe_hiring_2020/static/templates/index.html_